TNO/ChaProEV/docs/scenario.md

 ### use_day_types_in_charge_computing
 If set to true, the charging computations will be done per day type rather than for all days of the run, which fastens the computations.
+If set to false, the model will compute each day separately, which is considerably slower.
 ### start
 This part gives the year, month, day, hour, and minute of the start of the computations.
 It is best to set this to a day hour start for consistency